Eugen0393/Cybersecurity-Notes/Pre-Security/Network-Fundamentals/Intro-to-LAN.md

 However, if any device (computer) is damaged, or the wire connecting all these devices is damaged, data transmission will instantly stop, as shown in the photo below:

 ![ring-topology1](../../images/ring-topology1.png)

+# **Conclusion:**
+Ultimately, we know that while bus and ring topologies are both cheaper and simpler options, a star topology is more reliable, although it may be more expensive.
+The star topology wins due to its scalability and ease of troubleshooting.
+A star topology has a single point of failure—a central switch that, if it fails, will prevent all data transmission until it is repaired or replaced.
+From a security standpoint, protecting this central node is critical to maintaining the network's Availability.